LibraryCarpentry/librarycarpentry.github.io/_posts/2018/06/2018-06-12-value-of-community.md

 Thanks for reading.
 I look forward to seeing you all at the next CarpentryCon! :)

 \*If you're not holding the stick, you shouldn't be talking!

+_Note: this version has been modified from the original blogpost.
+A quote was removed from the beginning of the post, after the author was made aware that language in the quote could be offensive to some groups._